Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Next up on our list is Evans Investment Advisors.
 This firm's advisors have such financial certifications as certified financial planner (CFP) and retirement income certified specialist (RICP).

-You don’t need an investment minimum to become a client.
-In addition to individuals, the firm offers its services to pension and profit-sharing plans, trusts, estates, charitable organizations, corporations and business entities.
-Evans Investment works under a fee-based structure.
-This means the firm may earn commissions from vendors, though the firms' advisors must uphold their fiduciary duty to put clients' interests first.
+You don’t need a certain amount of money to become a client.
+In addition to individuals and high-net-worth individuals, the firm offers its services to pension and profit-sharing plans, trusts, estates, charitable organizations, corporations and business entities.
+Evans Investment Advisors works under a fee-based structure.
+This means that some advisors may earn commissions from third-party vendors when selling you certain products and services.
+However, the firm and its advisors must uphold their fiduciary duty to put clients' interests first.

 Evans Investment Advisors Background

-Gregory Wade Evans founded his namesake firm in 1987.
-He is the majority owner, while Bart Evans, who joined the firm in 2001, has a small stake.
+Gregory Wade Evans founded his namesake firm in 2008.
+He is the majority owner, while Bart Evans, who joined the firm in 2001, owns a minority stake.
 The firm has been registered as an investment advisor with the SEC since 2008.

-Evans Investment Advisors' strategy is based on the information it gathers from its clients.
+Evans Investment Advisors' investing strategy is based on the information it gathers from its clients.
 Its advisors hold meetings with clients in order to collect information about their risk tolerance, investment goals and more.
-They then use this to create a diversified portfolio, typically with no-load or low-load mutual funds and exchange-traded funds (ETFs).
+They then use this information to create a diversified portfolio, typically with no-load or low-load mutual funds and exchange-traded funds (ETFs).
 These funds are usually bought through discount brokers or fund companies.
+The firm may also buy and sell stocks and bonds on behalf of its clients.

 JCN Financial & Tax Advisory Group, LLC

-JCN Financial & Tax Advisory Group is a fee-based advisory firm - some of the advisors earn commissions for selling insurance products, which can present a potential conflict of interest.
-The firm only works with individuals, nearly all of whom do not qualify as high net worth.
+JCN Financial & Tax Advisory Group is a fee-based advisory firm that concludes our list of the top financial advisors in Baton Rouge.
+Some advisors earn commissions for selling insurance products, which can present a potential conflict of interest.
+However, JCN Financial has a fiduciary duty to work in its clients' best interests.

 There is a $25,000 minimum investment requirement.
-Fees for investment advisory services are based on a percentage of assets under management, while financial planning and consulting fees are charged a fixed fee, generally between $500 and $5,000.
+Fees for investment advisory services are based on a percentage of assets under management, while financial planning and consulting fees are charged a fixed fee.

-The team includes one certified financial technician (CFTe ®) and one chartered market technician (CMT).
+The JCN Financial team includes one certified financial technician (CFTe) and one chartered market technician (CMT).

 JCN Financial & Tax Advisory Group Background